padas-lab-de/pypadre/README.md

       /methods/algorithms/{algo-name}
       /methods/preprocessing/{name}
    ```

+API definition should follow the [JSON API V1.0 Schema](http://jsonapi.org/).
+Python libraries with flask are [flask-REST-JSONAPI](http://flask-rest-jsonapi.readthedocs.io/en/latest/) which should be used.
+JSON API allows to name relations between objects in a standardized way, which is important for us.

 According to good RESTFull interfaces, the following conventions should hold

    - content negotation, i.e. html pages for browsers and JSON for API calls
    - lists are ending with an 's' (e.g. algorithms)
    - User Management with

+Note that binary data can be platform/language specific (i.e. serialized numpy arrays) or platform independent.
+The server should be able to conduct conversions and in later versions to provide streams.

 ### Examples